4dn-dcic/tibanna/docs/commands.rst

 ::

-  --sfn=<stepfunctionname>         By default, TIBANNA_DEFAULT_STEP_FUNCTION_NAME (environmental variable).
+  -s|--sfn=<stepfunctionname>         By default, TIBANNA_DEFAULT_STEP_FUNCTION_NAME (environmental variable).
                                       Not necessary to rerun by ``exec-arn``.
                                       Specify this to rerun by ``job-id`` instead of ``exec-arn`` on a non-default step function.
                                       An example step function name may be 'tibanna_unicorn_defaut_3978'.

-  -p                               The -p option streams out a postrun json file instead of a log file.
+  -p|--postrunjson                    The -p option streams out a postrun json file instead of a log file.
                                       A postrun json file is available only after the run finishes.
                                       It contains the summary of the job including input, output, EC2 config and Cloudwatch metrics on memory/CPU/disk space.

 rerun